 Cancer is a group of diseases in which cells start growing abnormally.
 These cells grow to form a tumor, which is a lump of abnormally increased fat.

-Cancer can affect the cells present in any part or organ of the body.
+It can affect the cells present in any part or organ of the body.
 In this, the affected cells keep on dividing or they start spreading.
-As a result, the tumor starts growing or cancer spreads to other parts of the body.
+As a result, the tumor starts growing or the cancer spreads to other parts of the body.

 Tumors that occur in cancer are usually of two types, which are known as benign and malignant.
 Benign tumors do not spread from one part of the body to another, whereas malignant ones tend to spread.

 Along with the different types of cancer, their internal causes can also be different.
-However, the causes of the most common types of cancer are mainly –
+However, the causes of the most common types are mainly –

 - genetic changes